castlemilk/benebsworth.com/content/blog/getting-started-with-tekton/index.md

 ## Extras

-You'll find another sample application and the corresponding pipelines within the repostory we've been working out of.
+You'll find another sample application and the corresponding pipelines within the repository we've been working out of.
 This deploys a multi-tier application using Tekton, the link is below

 ```https://github.com/castlemilk/next-dev-xp```